johanbrook/johanbrook.com/src/about.md

 updates.
 As of January 2018, I've settled in Stockholm, Sweden.

 **[Writing](/writings)** is something I try to do more and more (been posting pieces here since 2010).
-I've had a blog since my mid teens and I'm currently experimenting with much shorter texts to lower the ambition but increase the Time To Publish.
+I've had a blog since my mid teens and I'm currently experimenting with [much shorter texts](/micro) to lower the ambition but decrease the Time To Publish.

 As always, I love getting emails and talk with people.
 Reach me at [{{ meta.email }}](mailto:{{
 meta.email }}) about anything.

+Read more about what tools I use in [/colophon](/colophon).

 👋